General Academics and Research

 Most times, this type of professor is in charge of more than simply teaching.
 He or she may also be responsible for creating curriculums, administering exams, reviewing assignments, maintaining a grade book, and much more.
 It is also common for these types of teachers to take students on tours of facilities, attend seminars, and even appear as guest speakers.

 In order to become a criminal justice professor, a person will need to obtain at least a bachelor’s degree in education and criminal justice.
 Many schools and universities prefer that their criminal justice professors hold at least a master’s degree.
-Any type of previous experience that a person has working in a criminal justice related career will be extremely valuable when it comes to being a criminal justice professor.
+Any type of previous experience that a person has to work in a criminal justice-related career will be extremely valuable when it comes to being a criminal justice professor.

 Many criminal psychologists begin by earning a bachelor’s degree in psychology and then go on to complete a master’s degree.
 Others earn a doctoral degree in clinical or counseling psychology.
 Most aspiring criminal psychologists complete supporting courses in criminal justice.